 - Ashley Szulak, University of North Carolina at Chapel Hill

-Want to be the first to hear about CIS Abroad’s NAFSA events for 2020?
-Email Emily Negard, Director of Partner Communications, at firstname.lastname@example.org to get on the list.
+We’re taking it back to the beginning for NAFSA 2020 – back to St. Louis, where our first Amazing Places Race was held.
+Want to be the first to hear about CIS Abroad’s NAFSA events in St. Louis?
+Email Emily Negard, Director of Partner Communications, at email@example.com to get on the list.